hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 # Alpha Blend Interactive Community Guidelines

 # Introduction
-The community guidelines apply to everything around the platform including our Discord server, the homepage, the community hub, the games and all other applications using our API and / or services.
+The community guidelines apply to any and all services around the platform including our Discord server, the homepage, the community hub, the games and all other applications using our API and / or services.
 To use our services you have to be at least 13 years old.
+Accounts created or used by users under the age of 13 will be suspended without any warning.
 We also use a simple rule if something is obviously nothing you should do, do not do it.
 "Common sense".
 For missing or unclear points please contact us at team@abinteractive.net - we will answer.